ericpeeters/statuo/README.md

 When you call `.update()` on a container instance, it will always run all transforms immediately after updating the state.

 It also allows you to pass additional options, these options will always find their way to all transforms of the container.
-This allows you to customize transform behavior based on options.
+This allows you to customize transform behavior.
 You can invent _any_ option you need to determine which transforms should or should not run, or apply logic to a transform.

 An example of a transform: